ChenReuven/cyberark-ai-spec-os/docs-website/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to CyberArk AI Spec OS
+# Welcome to CyberArk Agentic Spec Driven Development

 Transform your AI coding agents from confused interns into productive developers with **Spec-Driven Development**.

-## What is CyberArk AI Spec OS?
+## What is CyberArk Agentic Spec Driven Development?

-CyberArk AI Spec OS is a system that makes AI coding agents build **your way, not their way**.
+CyberArk Agentic Spec Driven Development is a system that makes AI coding agents build **your way, not their way**.
 It provides structured workflows that capture your standards, your stack, and the unique details of your codebase, giving your agents the specs they need to ship quality code on the first try—not the fifth.

 Works seamlessly with both **greenfield** (new) and **brownfield** (existing) projects, integrating into any development workflow without disruption.